Adding a failover group

 - Application resilience

-If you need to clone or rebuild your stack, you can use a failover group to switch your traffic to the new stack without interruptions to your service.
+If you need to clone or rebuild your stack, you can use a failover group to switch your traffic to the new application without interruptions to your service.

-Failover groups follows the web head of your stack.
+Failover groups follows the web head of your application.
 In other words, it points to your web server when you don’t have a load balancer, and if you have one, at your load balancer.
 Failover groups will also automatically update to point at a newly added load balancer.
-Similarly, it also gets automatically updated when you rename your stack or web servers.
+Similarly, it also gets automatically updated when you rename your application or web servers.

 A great way to test this is to use the